 Wisconsin’s current budget

-Governor Evers gave his 2020 state of the state address in January 2020.
+Governor Evers has not released a supplemental budget proposal (the state uses a biennial budget).
+He gave his state of the state address in February 2022.

 For more on Wisconsin’s budget, see